 Benefits of Restorative Yoga

 Our modern lives can be pretty hectic.
-I enjoy the intensity and energy of my life, which is why I’m drawn to big cities and buzzing atmospheres.
+I personally really enjoy the intensity and energy of my life.
+I'm drawn to big cities and buzzing atmospheres.
 I have many hobbies and am involved with some awesome communities.
-I prefer to be challenged by work and have an abundance of social interactions.
+I prefer to be challenged by work and enjoy an abundance of social interactions.
 Sound familiar?
-Many of us lead very busy and full lives, which is why it is so important to create balance through a restorative yoga practice.
+Many of us lead very busy and full lives, which is why it is so important to cultivate balance through a restorative yoga practice.

-I find that my practice of yoga sometimes mirrors the fast pace of life; I like classes that are dynamic and that make me move and sweat.
-However, nothing feels as good as Savasana: Corpse pose.
+I find that my practice of yoga sometimes mirrors the fast pace of life; I like classes that are dynamic and stimulating that make me move and sweat.
+However, nothing feels as good as Savasana aka Corpse pose.
 Savasana is considered to be one of the most, if not the most important pose in our practice.
-When we have enough time to be in the pose, we have the opportunity to enter the state of Yoga Nidra or Yogic sleep, the conscious awareness in the deep sleep state, or a state of relaxation much deeper and more profound than traditional sleep.
+When we have enough time to be in the pose, we have the opportunity to enter a state of Yogic sleep, a state of deep relaxation and dis-identification with the monkey-mind.

 I like to think of Restorative Yoga as a practice of different variations of Savasana.
 The poses are completely supported with props so that we don’t have to strain to be in or stay in them, allowing us to drop into a deep Yogic sleep.
 When we take an active asana practice, we intentionally put our bodies into intense situations in order to find release.
 In the practice of restorative yoga we do the opposite; we fully support the body and try to be as passive as possible in order to release.
 In other words, two different methods of getting to the same goal – entering into a space in which we can let go of all the layers of who we aren’t in order to drop deep into who we are.